Covid-19: Leaders castigate Trump’s decision on WHO, Bill Gates says ‘as dangerous as it sounds’

 China urged Washington to fulfil its obligations during the pandemic.

 Several global leaders and the United Nations on Wednesday criticised United President Donald Trump’s decision to halt the funding of World Health Organization in the midst of the coronavirus pandemic.
-The US is the the largest sponsor of the agency.
+The US is the largest sponsor of the agency.
 The country had contributed $400 million (approximately Rs 3,040 crore) to the organisation last year – nearly 15% of its entire budget.

 Trump accused the global body of mismanaging the health crisis.
 He said the organisation had promoted China’s “disinformation” about the virus that likely led to a wider outbreak than otherwise would have occurred.
 “The WHO failed in this basic duty and must be held accountable,” he said.